Three red lines

-The three red lines (Chinese: 三條紅線, Simplified: 三条红线, Pinyin: sān tiáo hóng xiàn) are financial regulatory guidelines in China introduced in August 2020 relating to the ratio of debt to cash, equity and assets.
+The three red lines (Chinese: 三條紅線, Simplified: 三条红线, Pinyin: sān tiáo hóng xiàn) are financial regulatory guidelines in the People's Republic of China introduced in August 2020 relating to the ratio of debt to cash, equity, and assets.
 It was introduced to help rein in the highly indebted property-development sector in China, seen especially in large real estate concerns such as Evergrande, which faced a liquidity crisis in Q4 2021.

 History

+In 2017, Chinese Communist Party (CCP) general secretary Xi Jinping's administration started to tighten the real estate market based on the principle that "houses are for living, not for speculation."
+These remarks came during the 19th CCP National Congress.

-The three red lines were introduced in August 2020.
+The three red lines were the most stringent regulatory measures based on these remarks.
+These rules were issued in 2020.
 They stated property should adhere to the following rules: